AISystemsL/LinearRegression/README.md

 # LinearRegression
 Example of Linear regression, using gradient descent algorithm.
-Just basic example with only two weights, 1-dimension input and 1-dimension output.
+Just basic example with 1-dimension input and 1-dimension output, and only two weights / free parameters. η hyperparameter: step size / learning rate.
-With Loss function using Tikhonov regularization.
+With Loss function using Tikhonov regularization (with hyperparameter λ).
 Graph plotting (with sympy or matplotlib) of the Error(w) and Loss(w) over time (learning steps/epochs).